alienarena/alienarena/docs/README.txt

 It is only permissible to distrubute the game data(models, maps, textures, sound, etc) as a whole, and with the intention of being used with Alien Arena.
 It is not permissible to distribute individual portions or items of the game data without express consent from COR Entertainment.

 Under no circumstances ALIEN ARENA 2007 as a whole be sold or used for profit, without express consent from COR Entertainment.
-ALIEN ARENA 2007 may be included in free compilation CD’s and similar packages without consent, provided it adheres to the above restrictions.
+ALIEN ARENA 2007 may be included in free compilation CD's and similar packages without consent, provided it adheres to the above restrictions.

 Contact:  http://red.planetarena.org